There is now a PowerScore LSAT PodCast episode that expands on this popular blog post:

 For most students, the fears are unfounded.
 They are simply a by-product of a stressful admissions process where you nitpick everything about yourself and your file.
 However, for others, there are blemishes that are founded and need to be addressed and explained.
 That’s where addenda come in.
 Let’s start with the basics.

 An addendum (plural: addenda) is a document, written by the applicant, explaining a negative in their application.
 It is usually brief in length and is an attachment to the application.
 By brief, we mean no more than one page long, typically only one to two paragraphs.
 Students usually write addenda to explain one of the following.

-- Issues with their LSAT record (i.e., a very low LSAT score, multiple absences or cancellations, or an unusually high jump in LSAT scores from one administration to the next);
+- Issues with your LSAT record.
+Examples include a very low LSAT score, multiple absences/cancellations, or an unusually high jump in scores from one administration to another.

-- Issues with their GPA (i.e., a very low GPA, a semester with sub-par grades in an otherwise great transcript, a rash of failed or withdrawn classes, etc).
+- Issues with your GPA.
+For example, a very low GPA, a semester with sub-par grades in an otherwise great transcript, a rash of failed or withdrawn classes, etc.

 - Don’t tell the admissions officers how to do their job.
 They know how to interpret LSAT scores and transcripts.
-If you are, for example, submitting materials explaining a particular grading curve or major at your college, make sure that the addendum simply presents the materials.
-The Admissions Committee will know how to interpret it and will understand it is a supplement to your file.
-You don't need to interpret it for them.
+The Admissions Committee will know how to interpret what you give them and will understand that it’s a supplement to your file.

 - Keep it drama-free.
-Overselling the case or overstating the flaws tends to remove any seriousness from the addendum and renders it useless for the purposes of explaining the flaw.
+Overselling the case or overstating the flaws tends to remove any seriousness from the addendum.
+This renders it useless for the purposes of explaining the flaw.
 You’re not trying to tug at heartstrings or solicit pity, so veer away from dramatic language.

 - Stick to the facts.
 Don’t provide unnecessary information.
 Aside from increasing the length of the document, unnecessary details can also detract from the message you are seeking to convey.